 Broccoli & Swiss Crustless Quiche

-Eggs and cheese make a fantastic meal no matter what time of day it is.
-A quiche is an excellent lazy-Sunday brunch or an easy weeknight dinner.
-You can use eggs and almost any random ingredients you have available; simply whisk everything together, and put it into the oven.
+Eggs and cheese are the base for a protein-dense meal no matter what time of day it is, and no crust means fewer calories.
+A quiche makes an excellent lazy-Sunday brunch or an easy weeknight dinner.
+Even better, you can use up leftovers by adding almost any random ingredients you have available; simply whisk everything together with the eggs, and then pop it into the oven.

 - 8 large eggs